jacobharasimo/google-flight-search/README.md

 ## notes
-* Currently only `yarn start` is tested and working so please use this
+* Currently only `yarn start` is tested and working
 * application uses typeahead/autocomplete for looking up airport codes via city/airport name
-* You may run with npm not yarn if desired, but testing has not been done. should work with `npm install` and `npm run start`
+* You may run with npm instead of yarn if desired.
+No testing had been done but frameworks are reported to be interchangable.
+Testing has not been done but it should work with `npm install` and `npm run start`

+## Improvements
+* replace forms with angular-formly to provide more unified error and field control